MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-az-cli2.md

     az ad sp create-for-rbac -n "http://my-app" --role contributor
     ```

-    The `contributor` role is very broad and may not be the best choice in many cases.
+    The `contributor` role is broad and may not be the best choice in your case.
     You can get a list of available roles to see which is appropriate for your case.

     ```azurecli